Genburten

-Noyan Ozkose, better known by his online alias and gaming handle Genburten, is an Australian/Turkish professional Apex Legends player currently playing for 100 Thieves.
+Noyan Ozkose, better known by his online alias and gaming handle Genburten, is an Australian/Turkish professional Apex Legends player currently playing for Crazy Thieves.

 Apex Legends career

 Early career and Reignite

 Of a Turkish background, he and his father are immigrants from Turkey; his father has supported his esports career.
 In 2021, Genburten signed with Reignite South.
 Genburten's teammates on Reignite included fellow Australians Rick "Sharky" Wirth and Rhys "Zer0" Perry.
 The trio played in the APAC South region.
 They would win the APAC South region's 2022 ALGS Pro League.

 Genburten was unable to play in the Year 2 Split 2 Playoffs LAN tournament, due to COVID-19 regulations.
 Genburten tested multiple times for COVID-19 around the time of the tournament, and although he received one negative test, he would test positive on the first day of the tournament.
 Reignite were still able to win, though without Genburten and instead with British loan player "jmw".

 On 4 July 2022, Genburten left Reignite, along with Sharky and Zer0.